-SEC files complaint against Tesla’s Elon Musk
+SEC seeks to oust Tesla CEO Elon Musk over go-private tweet

 - H-1B spouses’ work ban rule coming within three months, feds say

+“This unjustified action by the SEC leaves me deeply saddened and disappointed,” he said in the statement.
+“I have always taken action in the best interests of truth, transparency and investors.
+Integrity is the most important value in my life and the facts will show I never compromised this in any way.”

-“Musk made his false and misleading public statements about taking Tesla private using his mobile phone in the middle of the active trading day,” the SEC said in the complaint.
+The SEC alleged in the 23-page complaint that Musk made the statements using his mobile phone in the middle of a trading day.
+That day, Tesla shares closed up 11 percent from the previous day.

 “He did not discuss the content of the statements with anyone else prior to publishing them to his over 22 million Twitter followers and anyone else with access to the Internet.”

 The statements, the complaint said “were premised on a long series of baseless assumptions and were contrary to facts that Musk knew.”